DHTMLX/docs-suite/docs/grid/configuration.md

 ## Drag-n-drop inside the grid

-{{pronote This functionality requires PRO version of the dhtmlxGrid (or DHTMLX suite) package. <br> In case you use GPL version, you will be able to reorder rows only.}}
+{{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package. <br> In case you use GPL version, you will be able to reorder rows only.}}

 It is possible to reorder rows and columns of Grid by drag and drop.
 To enable the functionality, define the [dragItem: "both"](grid/api/grid_dragitem_config.md) property in the configuration object of Grid: